cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * The above points also apply to material lists
 * When a layout or appearance is selected, that selection is saved so that the same tabs are open the next time the page is loaded

+## Ignored Shapes

+* All non-fencing draw.io shapes (including text boxes) are ignored by the parser, and so can be added freely
+* Text inside of a shape (entered by double-clicking the shape) is also ignored

 ## Troubleshooting

 * Ensure (correct) CSV files have been uploaded for both prices and estimations
 * Use the settings menu to correct information
 * Ensure you are signed in
+* Putting fence shapes in groups can lead to incorrect results by the parser
+* Directly editing the XML representation of a drawing can lead to incorrect results by the parser

 ## Disabled draw.io Features